anuragsh27/mule-kafka-cloudkafka/README.md

 # mule-kafka-cloudkafka
-Mule Application connecting with a free Apache Kafka cluster hosted on CloudKarafka
+Mule Application connecting with a free Apache Kafka cluster hosted on CloudKafka.
+This will help you to make a connection with Apache Kafka with Mulesoft.